-The Committee will meet at least twice in each year - in the fall with the external auditors to discuss the scope of the annual audit and in the spring with the external auditors to discuss the results of the annual audit.
+The Committee will meet at least twice in each year - to meet the external auditors to review the scope of the audit and, after the audit has been done, to review the results.

 Additional meetings may be held at the Call of the Chair of the Audit Committee, request by a Committee member or by the external auditors.
 Notice of each meeting confirming the venue, time and date of the meeting together with an agenda of items to be discussed shall be forwarded to each member of the Committee prior to the date of the meeting in a timely manner.

 The external auditors, Chief Librarian and the Director, Finance and Facilities will be invited to attend meetings and at least once a year, the Committee will meet with the external auditors without Library staff present.
 The Audit Committee may invite such other persons to its meetings as it deems necessary.